 - Surveys performed by OmegaCam on the VST.

-- Young stars cooking in the Prawn Nebula (eso1340).
+- Young stars cooking in the Prawn Nebula (eso1340)

-- The most detailed picture ever taken of NGC 253 — a starburst galaxy (eso1152).
+- The most detailed picture ever taken of NGC 253 — a starburst galaxy (eso1152)

-- A 16 000 pixel-wide, zoomable image of the Lagoon Nebula is imaged by VPHAS+ — one of three imaging surveys with VST using visible light (eso1403).
+- A 16 000 pixel-wide, zoomable image of the Lagoon Nebula is imaged by VPHAS+ — one of three imaging surveys with VST using visible light (eso1403)

-This raw image, straight from the instrument, was used together with many others to produce the photo of the Carina Nebula on this page.
+This raw image, straight from the instrument, was used together with many others to produce the photo of the Carina Nebula further up this page.
 The images taken with astronomical instruments are always scaled in intensity: the colour information is obtained by taking exposures through different glass filters.
 The 32 individual 8-megapixel detectors are visible, separated by black gaps.
 In the final image, these are filled by combining images taken at slightly different positions.
 Long “bleeds’”, caused by bright stars saturating the detector, are also visible.

 The authoritative technical specifications as offered for astronomical observations are available from the Science Operation page.